samanthamanuel/DH110-Assignment06/README.md

 *Typeface family and size:*

 I ended up taking the suggestion to use Playfair Display, 45pt and 15pt.
 Initially, I used Urbanist because I thought it was the cleanest, most legible font.
 I though that no matter what the sizing was, it would be clear to read.
 For the most part, I wanted the page to be easy to read and click through, hence the decision to use 45pt and 15pt.
+Overall, Playfair Display is great for its editorial nature and brings added dimension to the idea of "archiving" recipes.

 *Color Scheme:*
 * Background color: FFFFFF